Choi, Meadows homer in Rays’ 7-5 win against Padres

+SAN DIEGO (AP) — Falling behind 4-1 in the first inning didn’t matter to the Tampa Bay Rays.

-SAN DIEGO (AP) — Ji-Man Choi hit a go-ahead, two-run home run with two outs in the seventh inning and rookie Austin Meadows also connected for the Tampa Bay Rays, who beat the San Diego Padres 7-5 Tuesday night for their fifth straight win.
+Ji-Man Choi hit a go-ahead, two-run home run with two outs in the seventh inning and rookie Austin Meadows also connected for the Rays, who beat the San Diego Padres 7-5 Tuesday night for their fifth straight win.

-The Rays, who hold the AL’s second wild-card spot, have won nine straight on the road.
+The Rays, who hold the AL’s second wild-card spot, have won nine straight on the road and 12 of 14 overall.
+They’ve also won nine straight against the Padres and all four they’ve played in San Diego.

+“The offense really kept their heads about themselves,” manager Kevin Cash said.
+“We certainly have shown here as of late we’re capable of making some adjustments and putting some runs on the board.
+Just a really encouraging game by everyone involved.”

 Padres rookie phenom Fernando Tatis Jr. left with a lower back spasm after striking out in the sixth.